The Expendables 3: Development and writing

 In March 2013, Stallone confirmed he was writing a script for the sequel and that he intended for the film to be more humorous with moments of drama.
 Stallone also said that Seagal would not be in the film and that he wanted to cast more young actors in their mid-20s.
 In April 2013, Stallone announced that Patrick Hughes would direct the sequel.
 In May 2013, Chan, Snipes, Cage and Milla Jovovich were announced to be in advanced negotiations to join the film.
 In June 2013, Lionsgate announced that the film would be released on August 15, 2014.
 In July 2013, it was reported that actor Mel Gibson would portray the film's villain and later that month Stallone confirmed Gibson's involvement.
 Also in July, actor Kellan Lutz and professional fighters Victor Ortiz and Ronda Rousey were added to the cast.
 It was revealed that the film would feature several younger and technology-oriented action heroes who clash with the veteran Expendables.
 In August 2013, it was confirmed that Ford, Antonio Banderas and Glen Powell would join the cast and that Bruce Willis would not be reprising his role as Mr. Church.
 Willis's lack of involvement was cited as a disagreement over money with production sources indicating that Willis was offered $3 million for four days of shooting in Bulgaria but wanted $4 million.
 On September 17, 2013, Kelsey Grammer was announced to be in negotiations to join the film.

 Filming

 Principal photography began on August 19, 2013, in Bulgaria and at the Nu Boyana Film studio in Sofia and ended on October 22.
 In September 2013, Terry Crews revealed in an interview that Jason Statham survived an on-set mishap when the truck he was driving plunged into the Black Sea after its brakes had failed.
 In a November 2013 interview, Randy Couture confirmed that filming had finished and that discussions for a fourth Expendables film were taking place.

 Music

-Soundtrack

 The film's score was composed by Brian Tyler.
 The soundtrack was released by La-La Land Records on August 12, 2014.